JanMarcelKezmann/Apache-Airflow-Beam-TensorFlow-Examples/README.md

  <li>Open another Ubuntu CLI and run:</li>

-    airflow webserver -p 8080
+    airflow worker

  <li>Running the DAGGo into your browser to: localhost:8080
   <ol>
    <li>First Method: Using a Webbrowser
     <ol>
      <li>Go into you webbrowser of choice and enter: localhost:8080</li>
-     <li>Click on the Play Button next to your DAG under Links</li>
+     <li>Click on the Play Button next to the DAG under Links</li>
      <li>Click Trigger</li>
     </ol>
    </li>